CMASCenter/pcluster-cmaq/README.md

 find the snapshot that is being created
 Copy the Snapshot ID and place it in the configuration file.
 Delete the old cluster
-Create a new cluster starting the /shared directory from the snapshot.
+Create a new cluster with the /shared directory from the snapshot.

  ```